Leonid Shafirov: Biography

 In 1994, together with the team of the Gukovo branch of Geolbank, despite the insolvency of the head office of Geolbank in Moscow, he ensured the safety of funds of all - more than 5000 clients of the bank branch by promptly transferring liabilities to the newly established branch of Rostovsocbank, which he headed.
 In 1998, when Rostovsotsbank's Head Office became insolvent, and the safety of customers' funds was at risk, he virtually liquidated the Gukovo branch of Rostovsoсbank that he headed, inviting all the customers (over 25,000 people and organizations) to receive the funds entrusted to the branch.
 The Gukovo branch of Rostovsotsbank returned all savings and account balances to clients within a few weeks.
 Because of this self-activity, he was forced to take a position of Acting Chairman of the Board of the insolvent OJSC Rostovsotsbank (Rostov-on-Don), the first commercial bank in the South of Russian Federation.
 During 1998–1999, Shafirov with the support of the bank's staff without introducing the provisional administration of the Central Bank of the Russian Federation, without financial support from the state and shareholders, carried out work on the recovery of problem loans, sale of assets, as a result providing the return of savings to all depositors - individuals in Rostov-on-Don, Taganrog, Shakhty, Donetsk (more than 150,000 depositors).

 During 1999–2008, he was the chairman of the board of directors of the Donskoy Narodny Bank (Gukovo).
 Shafirov contributed to the development of the bank to such an extent that the bank, which had been following in the 1998 year its financial rehabilitation plan, became a promising target for foreign investment, and in 2007 it joined the Hungarian OTP banking group.
 During this period, the bank increased its network 40 times, from a small bank in a mining town turned into one of the largest banks in the South of Russia.
 The Donskoy Narodny Bank was the first bank in the Rostov region to grant loans to owners of private subsidiary plots, became one of the first in the Rostov region to grant mortgages, and was one of the first regional banks to become a member of the state deposit insurance system.

 From 2008 – continued his entrepreneurial, investing and civic activities.
 In 2015 – a member of the Public Chamber of the Rostov Region.
-In 2016 – a member of the Public Chamber of the Russian Federation.
+From 2016 until 2022 – a member of the Public Chamber of the Russian Federation.
 Leonid Shafirov is the initiator and organizer of sociological research and expert discussions on the issues of self-build housing construction, gasification of housing, improvement of the order of formation and activities of municipal public chambers (councils), state economic policy on the recovery of single-industry towns and development of territories, vocational guidance, development of cross-border cooperation and activation of twin cities relations.
-Corresponding Recommendations of the Public Chamber of the Russian Federation were adopted, as well as a number of normative legal acts at federal, regional and municipal levels.